victor1533111/SorterBot/README.md

  <img width="600" height="600" src="https://user-images.githubusercontent.com/65292012/118979839-3073aa00-b979-11eb-80d1-030a6b00e1c8.png">
  </p>

-## Code dependencies

--Tesseract OCR (pipenv , Pillow , pythonRLSA )

--OpenCV

--Jupyter

--CoppeliaSim

--Fuzzywuzzy

-   * ## Instalation and uses
-   The first thing to do is to install tesseract, to do this you have to access the code folder and run the tesseract application, once run just select the next option until the    last tab where you have to select finish.
-Important not to change the installation path since it will be the one used in the execution of the code.
-   With respect to the rest of dependencies it is necessary to accede to the program and to change the second block of code of markdown to code and to execute it.

 ## Simulation Strategy and implementation

 To simulate the project the first thing we do is to define the 3D design of the robot